1. Organising Committee

-If you have any doubt about the spec of your car or its eligibility for a particular class then ask the committee at your earliest convenience.
+If you have any doubt about the spec of your car or its eligibility for a particular class then ask the committee as soon as possible.

 7:30pm: Scrutineering will also take place on the grid (at random) pre race start or post race.

 4.1 Scrutineers may make any checks they wish at any time and their decisions will be final.